kiraoyd/terraform_practice_2023/README.md

 TODO: not sure how to ensure the plan files are encrypted...ASK CASEY

-# Spinnning things up as of Chapter 6:
+# Spinning things up as of Chapter 6:

 1. global/s3 --> just init-migrate (if any changes made to the s3)
 2. global/s3 --> just apply
+3. stage/data-stores/postgres --> just apply
+4. stage/services/webserver-cluster --> just apply
+5. Destroy everything to avoid charges: ./destroy_stage.sh followed by ./destroy_s3.sh

+# Next up: Chapter 7, using multiple providers